CosmosOS/Cosmos/Docs/Directories.md

 #### \Source

+Contains the code of the Cosmos project, including the Compiler, Installer, Debugger and the main features of Cosmos.
+It also contains unused code.

-**TODO: Check correctness of the following sentences: **Contains a lot of code which is now not used.
+**TODO: Check the following:** Contains a lot of code which is now not used.
 It was used previously, but it was decided to take it away and to restructure the code organization.
 It may be reintegrated however in future, with some code changes.

 It also contains the solution file of Cosmos and some support libraries, which IMHO should be moved to Source2

+#### \Source\Unused

+This folder contains work-in-progress or deprecated features, like FAT, VGA and Networking.

 #### \Source2